adamkucharski/covid-import-model/README.md

 ### Citation

-Reference for initial version of the analysis: [report 1 citation to come].
+Reference for initial version of the analysis: [Kucharski et al, CMMID Working Group Report, 12 May 2021](https://www.gov.uk/government/publications/cmmid-covid-19-working-group-modelling-importations-and-local-transmission-of-b16172-in-the-uk-12-may-2021?utm_medium=email&utm_campaign=govuk-notifications&utm_source=44bb4abd-fb1b-42db-b903-08d94dfe0090&utm_content=immediately).

 If you plan to build on or cite this preliminary analysis for an academic publication, please ensure that you credit the underlying data sources above appropriately.